Enhanced health policy and mitigation practices

 Our enhanced illness policy

 Out of precaution, we are temporarily modifying our illness policy.
 If your child becomes ill with a fever of 100 degrees taken temporally, diarrhea, or vomiting, they may not return to care for 72 hours after all symptoms have cleared.
 If your child becomes ill at school, we will isolate him or her until you can pick up.
 Your emergency contact will be called in 30 minutes if you are unreachable.
-You will receive one day tuition credit for every three days your child is absent from school due to illness.
-While we typically do not provide any tuition credits for illness, we are initiating this to further encourage you to adhere to this temporary policy change.

 Our enhanced mitigation practices